rupaai/interview-preparation-faang/README.md

 ## Preparation Phase

 It took me a bit more than 2 months to prepare for the interviews.
 I solved around 200-220 problems from leetcode within this time frame.
 But, I repeated the blind75 list 4 times.
 Something that I would like to mention is that, no one really has to do it within 2 months if possible.
 If I could, I would at least take 4 months to prepare.
 Take things in your own pace.
 Don't be upset if it takes you more than you expected.
 It's okay.
+Also, if you find it difficult to solve problems initially, just know that good things take time.

 ### How I studied